Air Show 5K to support Special Olympics

-Laura Collins has seen what the Special Olympics can do for a person with intellectual disabilities.
+Laura Collins has seen what Special Olympics Florida can do for a person with intellectual disabilities.

 “There’s not just an increase in physical fitness and good health,” said Collins, director of the Law Enforcement Torch Run for Special Olympics Florida.
 “There’s an increase in self-esteem and self-worth.
 It helps you become a contributing member of society.”